CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

 ### Data documentation (also called *detailed descriptive metadata* or data-level metadata)

-It is important that you create relevant metadata for reuse and future credit.
 If you have additional metadata that does not fit in the data catalogue, additional metadata and **documentation** like code books or configuration files can be added to the dataset as separate files.
 This metadata can also be innate within the data files.
 Remember that this can make the data harder to find.
 If you add extra metadata:

 1. Use metadata standards if possible: Repositories often require the use of a specific metadata standard; *structured formats that use specific vocabularies or ontologies in describing the data*.
 Check whether a discipline/community or repository based metadata schema or standard (i.e., preferred sets of metadata elements) exists that can be adopted.
 Discipline-specific standards can be found in the [Digital Curation Centre website](http://www.dcc.ac.uk/resources/metadata-standards).
     - Some research instruments create standardized metadata formats automatically.
 Choose a standard which is compatible with other software, if possible.